Nithouson/nithouson.github.io/_pages/writings.md

 author_profile: true
 ---

 I write both fictions and non-fictions (life records).
-Here I post some collections of my writings.
+Here I post some collections of my writings (mostly in Chinese).
+You can freely download and read them, but notice that one is not permitted to copy, modify, publish, or distribute them.
 I also post some of my writings on my Wechat public account: Sines' Fantasia (正弦之幻想国).

 ## Fictions